Weirdo Guide to Dublin Pubs: Best Pubs for Music

 Weirdo Guide to Dublin Pubs: Best Pubs for Craft Beer

-Outside Underdog at nightIt’s July, and that mean a happy birthday to Underdog – Dublin’s finest craft beer* bar.
+Outside Underdog at nightIt’s July, and that mean a happy birthday to Underdog – Dublin’s finest craft beer* bar [Edit in November 2025: Underdog has, alas, now closed].
 And while independent beer of all stripes is not nearly as ubiquitous here in Ireland as in many other countries, given that the majority of pubs are still generally ‘Guinness and Heineken‘ shops, there are some other standout spots; let’s dive in.

 Porterhouse began as a brewpub, and their Temple Bar location still offers a range of their own beers, as well as a few guest taps.
 There is also sometimes a cask option, which is very much a rarity here, and that beer selection makes it the only spot in Temple Bar we’ll willingly visit.
 And while no longer Porterhouse-branded, Tapped – formerly Porterhouse Central – also has a wide range of local and European craft beers.
 There are Galway Bay pubs all over Dublin, and while they aren’t brewpubs in the brewed-on-site sense, they do offer a standard and rotating group of Galway Bay beers.
 Some of our favourite Galway Bay pubs include The Black Sheep (also the only other spot you might find a cask option), Molly’s Bar, The Beer Temple/The Oak and The Brew Dock.
 And while all offer food as well, each pub has its own vibe, so it’s worth trying a few to find your favourite.